PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 ## Step 4: Optimize Your Script

-In mnist_classify.py, change `num_workers` from 1 to 8.
-And then in job.slurm.single change `--cpus-per-task` from 1 to 8.
+In `mnist_classify.py`, change `num_workers` from 1 to 8.
+And then in `job.slurm.single` change `--cpus-per-task` from 1 to 8.
 Then run the script again and note the speed-up.
 How did the profiling data change?

 ## Summary